rohitdavas/rohitdavas.github.io/Education and Interests.md

 ## Interests
 In sports, i like to go for long runs ( currently training myself for half-marathon and after that for full), swimming, and volleyball.
 I do enjoy cycling too.

 I have a deep interest in philosphy and most of my reading books are around it.
 I listen to podcasts whenever i find time on the topics ranging from philosphy, spirituality and health.
-A favorite and regular of mine are :

-1. Huberman lab podcast #health #neuroscience
-2. Lex Fridman podcast #AI #philosphy #spirituality
-3. secular buddhism #buddhism #spirituality
-4. Jordan peterson podcast #pyschology #philosphy

 ## Online Education
 I pursue my interests benefiting from the open source education from MIT OCW, standford etc. and Coursera.
 A list of courses with certifications can be found on [linkedin/certificates](https://www.linkedin.com/in/rohitdavas/details/certifications/).
 The course ranges in Neurosciences, Deep learning, Reinforcement learning, computer vision and the courses on the methods of learning.